 Your neighbor knows the feeling.
 He was the loyal employee with 27 years dedicated service to his company; he rarely missed work and loved his job.
-When he was called to a meeting in Human Resources, he was stunned to learn that he would be joining the ranks of the unemployed.
+He was stunned to learn that he would be joining the ranks of the unemployed.
 The company calls it downsizing but it's really about ageism.
 Barely coherent and numb from shock, the calculating employer wields the coup de grâce to the faithful employee by having security guards escort him to the nearest exit.